-Director or executive's name or company name Name or corporate name of significant shareholder Relationship Nature of the relationship Amount (thousands of euros) MR. GIUSEPPE TRINGALI Publiespaña, SAU Commercial Others 654
+Director or executive's name or company name Name or corporate name of significant shareholder • Amount (thousands of euros) MR. GIUSEPPE TRINGALI Publiespaña, SAU Commercial Others 218

 D.4 List any relevant transactions undertaken by the company with other companies in its group that are not eliminated in the process of drawing up the consolidated financial statements and whose subject matter and terms set them apart from the company's ordinary trading activities.